 Q: Is there a maximum number of partners in a consortium?

-A: Most consortia have 3-5 partners with a smaller number having more than this (up to 10-13 partners).
+A: No. Most consortia have 3-5 partners with a smaller number having more than this.
 Consortium size should be considered in terms of ease of management and effective participation in the project.